SmithWillSuffice/ohanga-pai/content/blog/82_bat_brics.md

 However, as someone prone to lifelong social anxiety and depression I know it is not easy to have a pollyanna outlook.
 Heck, why _do_ I?
 Everything in your heart & soul begs you to be an honest realist.
-It think it is like the Jimmie Hendrix effect.
+I think it is like the Jimmie Hendrix effect.
 You need to take drugs to just get back to normal person mental state.
 The thing is, you just never fool yourself into thinking you are **_not_** being a polyanna.
 That's the